 Songkran Thai New Year Festival

-Songkran, the Thai New Year, is a complete water fest of water, colour, and pure unadulterated joy.
-Love it or loathe it – you will most definitely have an opinion about it.
-It’s a time when the country goes bonkers, and everyone, from the youngest to the oldest, is fair game for a drenching.
+Songkran, the Thai New Year, is a water festival like no other.
+Love it or loathe it – you’ll most definitely have an opinion about it.
+It’s a time when the country goes bonkers, and everyone, from the youngest to the oldest, is fair game for a drenching of water.

-The festival, which takes place in mid-April, is a celebration of the traditional Thai New Year.
-But it’s also a way to welcome the rainy season and to wash away bad luck.
+The Songkran festival, taking place in mid-April, is a celebration of the traditional Thai New Year.
+But it’s also a way to welcome the rainy season.
 And what better way to do that than with a good old-fashioned water fight?

 You’ll see people armed with water guns, buckets, and hoses, spraying water at anyone and everyone.
 It’s a chaotic, wet, and wildly fun experience.
 And amidst all the chaos, there’s a sense of community and camaraderie.
 People celebrate, laugh, and get soaked together.

-But behind the scenes of mayhem, water guns, and cold water splashing, there is a more serious side to the festivities.
+But behind the scenes of mayhem, there’s a more serious side to the festivities.
 For the locals, it’s a time to reconnect with family, make merit at the temple and wash away bad luck.

 Thailand Heritage Hospitality

-Thailand is a breathtakingly beautiful country and will catch the heart of any serious heritage lover.
-Explore the ruins of once majestic kingdoms.
-Wander the largest markets in Asia in the mega city of Bangkok.
-Lounge on one of many beautiful beach resorts – or simply relax in the northern hills of Thailand.
+Thailand is a beautiful country in so many ways.
+It’s one that’s all but guaranteed to touch the heart of any serious heritage traveller.
+Explore the ruins of old kingdoms.
+Wander through the largest markets in Asia.
+Sample the tasty food.
+Chill on one of the many beautiful beaches – or simply relax in the northern hills of Thailand.

-But Thailand’s appeal goes well beyond its history, its natural beauty, or its entertainment.
-Thai people show their warmth and welcoming nature.
-They’ll greet you with a heartfelt “Sawasdee” and a genuine smile, and let’s be honest the Thais are the most sanuk (fun) people you’re ever likely to meet.
+But its appeal goes beyond its history, its beauty, or its entertainment.
+Thai people are known for their warm and welcoming nature.
+They’ll greet you with a heartfelt “Sawasdee” and a smile.
+And as far as being fun goes, the Thais are among the most “sanuk ” people you could meet.
+So, if you’re seeking an unforgettable heritage adventure, it’s the perfect place to put on your next heritage destination itinerary.